 There is certainly room for improvement!
 Or perhaps the fault lies with me getting way too comfortable with Agoda, having used it for many years without any problem.
 Maybe whatever happened was indicated in some fine prints that I’d missed?
 Did you notice something written about this in Agoda’s fine prints?
 Do you read fine prints?
 Do most customers read full terms and conditions? ;)

 For curiosity sake, I just skimped through that whole page of T&C and didn’t find anything relevant.

 Hope this post that I churned out in a hurry would help you save some money.
-Share this post with your family and friends to help them too (share button on left or bottom of article).
+Share this post with your family and friends to help them too (share button on the left or bottom of this article).
 Chat soon and see ya!